pvvx/ADV_BLE2UART/README.md

 black_white_list(white_list=[ ... ], black_list=[ ... ], info=True, clear=True, start=True)
 ```

-- Info=False: do not sen the info command
+- Info=False: do not send the info command
 - clear=False: do not send the list clear command
 - start=False: do not start advertising.